-If the EGP estimates of ΔC , ΔE and the ICER differ from the Submitter's, what are the key reasons?
+If the EGP estimates of ΔC , ΔE and the ICUR differ from the Submitter's, what are the key reasons?

-The EGP is unable to provide an estimate of cost effectiveness given the substantial methodological flaws within the manufacturer's submitted model.
-Requested re-analysis, while not addressing the methodological flaws, did provide alternative ICUR estimates that assumed no vial sharing (\$ /QALY), equal utility in PFS (\$ /QALY) and a restricted time (limited of trial data at 36 months) time horizon (\$ /QALY) or all 3).
-(Non-disclosable information was used in this pCODR Guidance of these factors (\$ Report and the manufacturer requested this information not be disclosed pursuant to the pCODR Disclosure of Information Guidelines.
-This information will remain redacted until notification by manufacturer that it can be publicly disclosed).
+The EGP is unable to provide a reliable estimate of cost effectiveness given the substantial methodological flaws within the manufacturer's submitted model.

 The inability to resolve the methodological flaws in the submitted model led the Economic Guidance Panel to consider the limited information available from other economic reviews.
-The Scottish Medicines Consortium (SMC) and the National Institute for Health and Clinical Excellence (NICE) reported an ICURs of £10, 621/QALY and £11,960/QALY (bendamustine vs chlorambucil) respectively for the first line treatment of CLL in patients in whom fludarabine combination therapy is not appropriate and major structural flaws were not reported in these models.
+The Scottish Medicines Consortium (SMC) and the National Institute for Health and Clinical Excellence (NICE) reported an ICER of £10, 621/QALY and £11, 960/QALY (bendamustine vs chlorambucil) respectively for the first line treatment of CLL in patients in whom fludarabine combination therapy is not appropriate.
+However, the EGP does not have access to these models and it is unclear whether the models used in these analyses may have the same methodological failings as the currently considered model especially in relation to the exclusion of patients with toxicities.